 He said that would enable him to release a judgement before Christmas.

 Lawyers for the Mr Dotcom have vowed to appeal the charges he is facing and predict the case will go all the way to the Supreme Court.

-Next story in National: Focus on gang gun violence challenged
+Next story in New Zealand: Focus on gang gun violence challenged

 Copyright © 2016, Radio New Zealand